gridpocket/c3isp/README.md

 ### Email to JSON
 If you want to convert an Email to JSON format
-- Add your mail in the Email_Analysis/Email
+- Add your mail in the Email_Analysis/Email directory
 - The file containing your mail must have a .txt extension

-Run
+Stay on the c3isp directory and Run :

     node Email_Analysis/EmailToJSON.js